Title

 BIR Revenue Regulations No. 8-2015 amends the definition of raw cane sugar for tax purposes, establishing criteria for VAT exemptions and advance business tax payments while outlining compliance requirements for sugar producers and cooperatives.

-The advance business tax must be paid by the owner/seller before any warehouse receipt or quedan is issued or before sugar is withdrawn from any sugar refinery/mill.
+In general, business tax (VAT or percentage tax) on the sale of sugar must be paid in advance by the owner/seller before warehouse receipts/quedans are issued or before sugar is withdrawn from any sugar refinery/mill.

 Analyze Cases Smarter, Faster